 - Entry may be possible for mature students without the stated academic qualifications depending on their prior knowledge and experience

 Information and Interview Session Requirements

-Once we have received your application, where possible you will be asked to attend college for an interview (this may change to a phone interview due to COVID restrictions).
-You must confirm your attendance.
+Once we have received your application, you may be asked to attend an interview.
+This may be face to face, phone, or Microsoft Teams.
+You must confirm your attendance should you be offered an appointment.
 Your interview will last no more than 20mins and it is imperative you arrive on time, or you may be asked to reschedule.

 Please remember that you are required to bring a portfolio of work with you to your information and interview session.
 Your Portfolio could include drawing, painting, printmaking, 3D, collage, textiles, digital imagery etc. Anything that demonstrates your visual awareness and creative abilities could be included.
 A maximum of 15 pieces and a variety of work is recommended.
 Please be prepared to discuss why and how you produced the creative work in your folio.